awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-sdk-setup.rst

    identities.
 Click :guilabel:`Create Pool` to create your identity pool.

 #.
 Click :guilabel:`Allow` to create the two default roles associated with your identity pool
    |mdash| one for unauthenticated users and one for authenticated users.
-These default roles
-   provide your identity pool access to Cognito Sync and Mobile Analytics.

 The next page displays code that creates a credentials provider so you can easily integrate Cognito Identity with your Android application.
 You pass the credentials provider object to the constructor